 Program-Wide Services & Supports

-In addition to classroom support services and tutoring, Georgetown DC Reads also engages families and enriches the learning experience through library visits, field trips, campus celebrations, and family literacy events.
+In addition to classroom support services and tutoring, Georgetown DC Reads also engages families and enriches the learning experience through a variety of community exploration activities including library visits, field trips, and on-campus celebrations.

 Opportunities to Get Involved

 Georgetown University Students